Entries Tagged 'Real estate' ↓

 As Airbus continues to develop its Brookley facility in Mobile and more support industries announce their intent to move in, excitement is building throughout the community.
 One industry that stands to profit from the growth is real estate, particularly residential home sales.

 Just a few short years ago Baldwin County’s real estate boom bottomed out.
 Subdivisions were abandoned by developers and soon weeds took over.
-Those days are over now and real estate officials hope it’s for good.
+Those days are over now with an upswing of Dayton, Ohio homes for sale, real estate officials hope it’s for good.

 via Mobile industry sparks rise in Baldwin home sales – FOX10 News | WALA.